apache/druid/docs/ingestion/kafka-ingestion.md

 If you are using an older version, refer to the [Apache Kafka upgrade guide](https://kafka.apache.org/documentation/#upgrade).
 :::

-When you enable the Apache Kafka indexing service, you can configure supervisors on the Overlord to manage the creation and lifetime of Apache Kafka indexing tasks.
+When you enable the Apache Kafka indexing service, you can configure supervisors on the Overlord to manage the creation and lifetime of Kafka indexing tasks.

 The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that scalability and replication requirements are maintained.

 Kafka indexing tasks read events using Kafka partition and offset mechanism to guarantee exactly-once ingestion.

-This topic contains configuration information for the Apache Kafka indexing service supervisor for Apache Druid.
+This topic contains configuration information for the Kafka indexing service supervisor for Apache Druid.

 ## Setup